-Focus on issues that speak to your heart, and do something about those.
+Focus on issues that speak to your heart.
 No one can do it all, so it is best to focus on one or two things you can do well, and then commit fully to your cause.
 Trust that you will be the best at what inspires your heart the most.
 Then consider how you can best make a difference.
 The more you feel and see yourself making a difference, the more passionate you will be about continuing to create change.

 Avoid becoming overwhelmed.
 Be careful not to carry the weight of the world on your shoulders.
 Focus on what you can affect, and trust that other people will take care of the issues that matter to them—we’re all in this together.
 Also, take time to look at the positive outcomes from challenging situations, such as the way adversity can bring people together to make a difference.
 Sometimes our “default” is to focus on the negative things.
 In reality, billions of positive things are happening at every moment.